Middle Eastern Cookery Class Recipes

 - Place one or two flatbread at time into your pan and cook on each side for roughly 2 minutes.

-- Good indicator, when to flip, is if start seeing bubbles on top.
+- Good indicator, when to flip, is when you start to see bubbles forming.

 - Get a clean tea towel and stack your flatbreads in it and wrap tightly.